kamilburda/batcher/docs/sections/Customization.md

 **Matching file extension**

-Processes only layers having a file extension matching the extension typed in the text entry.
+Processes only layers having a file extension matching the specified extension.

+If you check `Use default file extension`, the file extension typed in the main dialog will be used instead.

 **Selected in GIMP**